The UK leading the rest of Europe

 This means they might initially be low down in this ranking, which does not necessarily mean they are struggling to get jabs in arms.

 Who has made the best progress, relative to population size?

-The UK has administered the most vaccines overall, but it also leads in terms of vaccinations per capita of population.
+The UK and Germany have administered the most vaccines overall, but they trail Malta and Iceland in terms of vaccinations per capita of population.